ruzimentary/EcoTracker/README.md

 Andrew Wanyonyi Kipruto

 ## Description
 EcoTracker is an environmental impact tracking application designed to help individuals and organizations monitor and analyze their carbon footprint.
-The application calculates emissions based on various activities such as electricity usage, gas consumption, and transportation methods, providing insights into environmental impacts and suggesting ways to reduce them.
+The application calculates emissions based on various activities such as electricity usage, gas consumption, and transportation methods.

 ## Project Setup Instructions
 You use git clone to be able to download the documents in the GitHub